LevanBedinashvili/feedback/README.md

-💰 A platform to make advertisements using PHP, laravel, Jquery and Ajax
+💰 A platform to make advertisements.
+The website uses Laravel as the main technology